pptyasar/LeetMe/Readme.md

 <details>
 <summary>1186.
 Maximum Subarray Sum with One Deletion</summary>

-**Description:** Given an array of integers, return the maximum sum for a non-empty subarray (contiguous elements) with at most one element deletion.
+Given an array of integers, return the maximum sum for a non-empty subarray (contiguous elements) with at most one element deletion.
 In other words, you want to choose a subarray and optionally delete one element from it so that there is still at least one element left and the sum of the remaining elements is maximum possible.

-**Example:**
 Input: arr = [1,-2,0,3]
 Output: 4